veefs/FemboyClient/README.md

 # Femboy Client
-A Minecraft Java Edition Utility Mod Base for Minecraft 1.12.2 skids.
+A Minecraft Java Edition Utility Mod Base for Minecraft 1.12.2.
+(Only skids use this)
 <br>Base made by veefs & SpartanB312 & KillSKID

 ## Modules